-Secondly, we explored differences regarding the occurrence of the different feedback coupling classes within all summer days between the perturbation cases.
-This is based on the daily classification of the profiles in CTP-HIlow space.
-The analysis of sensitivity in the long-term coupling regimes allows to distinguish five regions used for a spatial aggregation: (1) Pure nAC, where less than two perturbation cases changed the coupling regime maintaining nAC in nearly all cases, and (2) Pure AC, where less than two perturbation cases changed the coupling regime maintaining AC in nearly all cases.
+Secondly, we explored differences regarding the occurrence of the different coupling classes within all summer days between the modification cases.
+This is based on the daily classification of the profiles in CTP-HI{low} space.
+The analysis of sensitivity in the long-term coupling regimes allows to distinguish five regions used for a spatial aggregation: (1) Pure nAC, where less than two modification cases changed the coupling regime maintaining nAC in nearly all cases, and (2) Pure AC, where less than two modification cases changed the coupling regime maintaining AC in nearly all cases.
 Further, there are three regions with frequent switches (at least two cases) in the coupling regime.
-In region (3), the coupling regime changed between any AC class and the wet soil advantage, in (4) the changes iweres between AC classes, the wet soil advantage and the transition zone, and in (5) the changes iweres between the wet soil advantage and the transition zone.
-The cell remains remained in nAC in any of the perturbation cases.
-Figure 14Figure 13 shows the distribution of summer days in the feedback coupling classes for these regions and all cases.
-Figure 15Figure 14 further adds sensitivity maps depicting the average dominance of each feedback coupling regime relative to the other feedback coupling classes and their occurrence [d] in summer.
-Hatched areas denote that the number of days in the respective feedback coupling regime varied considerably by more than 10% of the summer days between the perturbation modification cases.
+In region (3), the coupling regime changed between any AC class and the wet soil advantage, in (4) the changes were between AC classes, the wet soil advantage and the transition zone, and in (5) the changes were between the wet soil advantage and the transition zone.
+The cell remained in nAC in any of the modification cases.
+Figure 14 shows the distribution of summer days in the coupling classes for these regions and all cases.
+Figure 15 further adds sensitivity maps depicting the average dominance of each coupling regime relative to the other coupling classes and their occurrence [d] in summer.
+Hatched areas denote that the number of days in the respective coupling regime varied considerably by more than 10% of the summer days between the modification cases.

-In the Pure AC region, the perturbation cases' impact on the distribution iwas negligible.
+In the Pure AC region, the modification cases' impact on the distribution was negligible.
 Dry AC days dominated, and modifications of temperature and moisture barely influenced the atmospheric pre-conditioning.
-Considerable variance in the occurrence of feedback-coupling days of in part more than 20% of the summer days occurred mainly in the hotspot region (Fig. 14 and 15dFig.
-13 and 14d).
+Considerable variance in the occurrence of coupling days of in part more than 20% of the summer days occurred mainly in the hotspot region (Fig. 14 and 15d).
 In the Pure nAC region, the number of nAC-days ranged on spatial average between 19.2 and 28.5 days per season.
-The number of wet soil advantage days was relatively stable (ranged between 12.4 and 17.7 days), but the number of transition zone days varied in part considerably (between 4.3 and 11.8 days) with cases showing warming and great relative drying (p2K-m2per, dry amplification) having the most days in transition zone (Fig 14a and 15b) (Fig. 13a and 14b).
+The number of wet soil advantage days was relatively stable (ranged between 12.4 and 17.7 days), but the number of transition zone days varied in part considerably (between 4.3 and 11.8 days) with cases showing warming and great relative drying (p2K-m2per, dry amplification) having the most days in transition zone (Fig 14a and 15b).

-As indicated before, the classification wais most variable in the WSA-TZ transition region.
-Similar to the Pure nAC region, the number of nAC-days varied in spatial average between 15 and 26.1 days between the perturbation modification cases (Fig.

-490 15Fig.
-14d), but in contrast to the pure nAC region, the number of days in transition zone wais relatively stable, and the number of days in wet soil advantage varied considerably (between 5.2 and 13.3 days) (Fig. 15Fig.
-14a,b).
-The cases experiencing a strong reduction in relative humidity again showed the strongest shifts in the average occurrence of feedback-coupling classes throughout the season, which can be seen in clearly less nAC-days and wet soil advantage days compared to the rest of the perturbationmodification cases.
-In the AC-WSA transition region, the number of nAC-days wais at about the threshold of 10% distinguishing AC and nAC (compare Fig. 1b), and differences in the distribution of feedback-coupling classes weare usually small.
+As indicated before, the classification was most variable in the WSA-TZ transition region.
+Similar to the Pure nAC region, the number of nAC-days varied in spatial average between 15 and 26.1 days between the modification cases (Fig. 15d), but in contrast to the pure nAC region, the number of days in transition zone was relatively stable, and the number of days in wet soil advantage varied considerably (between 5.2 and 13.3 days) (Fig. 15a,b).
+The cases experiencing a strong reduction in relative humidity again showed the strongest shifts in the average occurrence of coupling classes throughout the season, which can be seen in clearly less nAC-days and wet soil advantage days compared to the rest of the modification cases.
+In the AC-WSA transition region, the number of nAC-days was at about the threshold of 10% distinguishing AC and nAC (compare Fig. 1b), and differences in the distribution of coupling classes were usually small.
 Only the cases experiencing warming combined with great reductions in relative humidity exhibited a considerable impact.
 These cases experienced a clear increase in wet soil advantage days.